 Nokia has been out of the game for quite some time.
 This company was one of the biggest companies in the world, just a decade or two ago.
-But, what happened in the process is what actually threw Nokia out of any kind of smartphone market.
-In the past year or two, Nokia ditched their Microsoft phones in favor of more approachable Android phones that work relatively well.
+But, what happened in the process is what threw Nokia out of any kind of smartphone market.
+In the past year or two, Nokia ditched its Microsoft phones in favor of more approachable Android phones that work relatively well.
 But, is Nokia really up to par with their old fame?
 I guess we’re going to find that out in our Nokia 7 Plus review, which is just below.

 Design and Build Quality

 It seems that everyone’s going crazy about 18:9 screens, so Nokia quenched our thirst for this feature.
 Before we talk about this display, we need to mention the overall design.
 Because of the display, you can pretty much guess what we’re talking about.
 Nokia weighs around 183 grams, which isn’t a small number by any means.
-In fact, it’s almost 200 grams and that’s a pretty heavy smartphone.
+It’s almost 200 grams and that’s a pretty heavy smartphone.
 On the other side, its thickness of 8mm is impressive since this phone packs a lot of mass.

 The edges are slightly curved, although not that much.
 The back of the phone appears to be plastic, but a sturdy one, indeed.
 On the right side, we have a volume rocker and a power button, where on the upper side, we have a welcome 3.5mm port and on the bottom, there is a USB type C connector.
 The fingerprint sensor is located just below the dual cameras behind, which is normal.
-When it comes to the build quality itself, Nokia continued their trend from the past, making this phone one of the best in the price range.
+When it comes to the build quality itself, Nokia continued its trend from the past, making this phone one of the best in the price range.

 Nokia 7 Plus packs a 6-inch IPS display that comes with a resolution of 1080×2160 pixels.
 However, this screen is huge!
 I mean, 6 inches isn’t small by any means, even though we are dealing with a 2:1 screen.
 This makes this phone very tall, making it nearly impossible to use with a single hand, especially for people with smaller hands like me.
-The pixel density is around 403 ppi and that’s slightly lower than the most phones, due to the size of this screen.
+The pixel density is around 403 PPI and that’s slightly lower than the most phones, due to the size of this screen.
 But, the great news is that we have Corning Gorilla Glass 3 – an amazing protection for your screen.

-When it comes to the color reproduction and accuracy, Nokia 7 Plus does the job quite well.
+When it comes to color reproduction and accuracy, Nokia 7 Plus does the job quite well.
 Since this is an IPS display, I expected the colors to be accurate and not oversaturated like on AMOLED displays.
 Still, I wish that Nokia 7 Plus had an AMOLED display, mostly because of the brightness, which can never be that good on IPS displays.
 Overall, this is a pretty nice display for a phone that costs around 500 USD.
 If you ask me, that’s on a cheaper side of the spectrum and you can still say it’s a cheap smartphone.

 The camera, or should we say the DUAL camera on Nokia 7 Plus is both hit and miss.
-While we have this super dual camera with 24MP in total, it sounds impressive on the paper, but a little less impressive in the real life.
+While we have this super dual camera with 24MP in total, it sounds impressive on the paper, but a little less impressive in real life.
 However, let’s elaborate a bit.
 First of all, the pictures taken with this device are very good.
 I mean, you can’t expect a quality up to pair with Galaxy S9 or Huawei P20.
 Still, this is a decent camera.
 The low-light photos are quite good, while the daylight photos are saturated with colors, have a good dynamic range and overall quality.

 On the other hand, we have to talk a bit about the video quality.
 While some say it’s great for the price tag, I can still say it’s debatable.
 Yes, we DO have 2160p video recording at 30 fps, but the 1080p videos are also capped at 30 fps.
 That’s quite a shame and I see that Nokia missed the chance to make this camera even better.
 For those who like to take selfies, the 16MP front camera will deliver that Insta-worthy selfie that we all want.